dstim-degree-objectives

 Ability to document an analytical assessment of the management.

-6. Oral Presentation, Specifically to demonstrate:
+6. Oral Presentation, specifically to demonstrate:

 Ability to give a focused presentation that includes all the essential information.

-Understanding by appropriate selection of facts.
+Understanding is achieved by the appropriate selection of facts.
+Minimal use of notes.

 Good eye contact and clear and understandable spoken English.